 As the name suggests, a triple top is a bearish technical analysis chart pattern that occurs after an uptrend and tests the highest price three times before it starts a bearish downward movement.
 After the price hits the third peak and falls below the neckline, the asset’s price is expected to continue falling and a trend reversal occurs.

 In terms of structure and characteristics, triple top chart patterns are made of the first, second, and third peaks at the same level and a neckline that serves as a support level.
 It is similar to the double top pattern as well as the head and shoulders pattern.
+The head and shoulders pattern is only different in the the head rises above the two shoulders.

 A triple top pattern occurs when an asset reaches a certain resistance level and cannot move above it.